Tanuj2552/School-Solver-Bot/README.md

     2) pip install tk
     3) pip install turtle

-After this, all you have to do is to run the code from any of your IDE's of text editors.. or terminal
+After this, all you have to do is to run the code from any of your IDE's or text editors.. or terminal

 This detects when there is a new question and shows you indication.